 5. WHAT CANADIAN MEDICAL SCHOOLS ACCEPT INTERNATIONAL/FOREIGN STUDENTS?

-There are 7 schools in Canada that admit international students: Memorial, Laval, Sherbrooke, Université de Montréal, McGill, University of Toronto, and McMaster.
+There are 6 schools in Canada that admit international students: Laval, Sherbrooke, Université de Montréal, McGill, University of Toronto, and McMaster.
+Note that medical schools in Ontario will only be accepting international students until the end of the next application cycle.

 To your success,